enterovirus-phylo/nextclade_d68/README.md

    Extracts relevant reference and annotation files from GenBank.
 2. **Dataset Ingest**
    Downloads and processes sequences and metadata from NCBI Virus.
-3. **Phylogenetic Root Inference (optional)**
+3. **Inferred Ancestral Root (Recommended)**
-   Infers a dataset-specific ancestral sequence to use as a reference in Nextclade, improving mutation and clade assignments.
+   Uses outgroup rooting to infer a dataset-specific ancestral sequence.
+This is rooted on a *Static Inferred Ancestor* — a phylogenetically reconstructed sequence at the MRCA (most recent common ancestor) of the ingroup, which provides a stable, biologically accurate reference point for mutation and clade assignments.
+This approach addresses the issue that the Fermon reference (1962) differs substantially from currently circulating strains.
 4. **Augur Phylogenetics & Nextclade Preparation**
-   Builds trees, prepares multiple sequence alignments, and generates all files required for Nextclade and Auspice.
+   Builds trees rooted on the inferred ancestor, prepares multiple sequence alignments, and generates all files required for Nextclade and Auspice.
 5. **Visualization & Analysis**
    Enables both command-line and web-based Nextclade analyses, including local dataset hosting.

 ---

 ## Setup Instructions

 ### 1. Generate Reference Files